 Saved credentials enable you to connect to a data source without being prompted for your credentials.
 The credentials saved for your connection can be OAuth access tokens, or other credentials, such as user name and password.
 You can manage saved credentials on your account settings page.

-- If you don’t see the Saved Credentials section, consult with your administrator about allowing saving credentials.
+- If you don’t see the Saved Credentials section, consult with your admin about allowing saving credentials.

 - When editing Tableau Prep flows on the web, you may still be prompted to reauthenticate.